aclark4life/pelican-blog/content/why-i-criticize-the-plone-foundation-board.rst

 Issues
 ------

 From the famous (?) pricing scrap of 2010 (i wanted a more expensive server with VM capability, they didn't) to various financially sensitive issues: i.e. I occasionally want to be financially compensated as a "volunteer".
 And while the Board does compensate volunteers in many ways, they frequently don't agree with the ways I've suggested.
-This again, is life.
 And who could forget `Plone Conference 2008`_?
 This was the first year that the Foundation received a percentage of the ticket sales.
-Now if I recall correctly while there were certainly some heated debates, none were too taxing or unreasonable (unless you count the ones we collectively had with The Ronald Reagan Building ;-)).
+Now if I recall correctly there were certainly some heated debates, but none were too taxing or unreasonable (unless you count the ones we collectively had with The Ronald Reagan Building ;-)).

 Now on to my point.